davidsaltacc/shadowclient/info.md

 ## yet to do:
+- IMPORTANT: better translation system in general, copy from the fractal renderer
+- scrolling down on the clickgui? and sideways, ig?
+- anti cobweb
+- ping spoof
 - test: do tracers render towards spectators too?
 - some modules don't summon chat messages on en/disable, even when calling super.onEnable. fix
 - sodium does not cause issues... remove the warning.